sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 A more advanced statistical technique, one which is beyond the scope of this book, undertakes regression modelling where latent factors are used in prediction models of other latent factors.
-This is called "structural equation modelling" and there are specific software programmes and R packages dedicated to this approach.
+This is called “structural equation modelling” and there are specific software programmes and R packages dedicated to this approach.
 But let’s not get ahead of ourselves; what we should really focus on now is how to do an EFA in jamovi.